-$bool = False, dim: bool = False, underline: bool = False) \rightarrow str$ Apply ANSI colors and/or styles to a string and return it.
+Apply ANSI colors and/or styles to a string and return it.
 The styling is self contained which means that at the end of the string reset code(s) are issued to undo whatever styling was done at the beginning.

-- text Any object compatible with str.format() - fg foreground color.
+- text text to format (anything convertible to a str) - fg foreground color.
 Relies on fg_lookup() to retrieve ANSI escape based on name or enum.
 Defaults to no color. - bg background color.
 Relies on bg_lookup() to retrieve ANSI escape based on name or enum.
 Defaults to no color. - bold apply the bold style if True.
 Can be combined with dim.
 Defaults to False. - dim apply the dim style if True.
 Can be combined with bold.
 Defaults to False. - underline apply the underline style if True.
 Defaults to False.